zachalewel/learn_command_line_exercises/chapter_7/README.md

    Let's remove the tmp directory.**

-   Yes to do this I would `cd` to my chapter_7 directory which contains tmp/stuff/frank... then I would run `rm -rf tmp` and it would remove all subdirectories and files associated with the tmp directory and the tmp directory itself.
+   Yes to do this I would `cd` to my chapter_7 directory which contains tmp/stuff/frank... then I would run `rmdir tmp` and it would remove all subdirectories and files associated with the tmp directory and the tmp directory itself.

 ###Do More